atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 Sides of Curb Ramps\
 Returned Curb**

+#### 4.7.6 BUILT-UP CURB RAMPS

-**4.7.6 BUILT-UP CURB RAMPS.** Built-up curb ramps shall be located so that they do not project into vehicular traffic lanes (see Fig. 13).
+Built-up curb ramps shall be located so that they do not project into vehicular traffic lanes (see Fig. 13).

 ![built-up curb ramp](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig13.gif)

 **Figure 13\
 Built-Up Curb Ramp**

+#### 4.7.7 WARNING TEXTURES

-**4.7.7 WARNING TEXTURES.** (Removed and reserved).
+(Removed and reserved).

+#### 4.7.8 OBSTRUCTIONS

-**4.7.8 OBSTRUCTIONS.** Curb ramps shall be located or protected to prevent their obstruction by parked vehicles.
+Curb ramps shall be located or protected to prevent their obstruction by parked vehicles.

-**4.7.9 LOCATION AT MARKED CROSSINGS.** Curb ramps at marked crossings shall be wholly contained within the markings, excluding any flared sides (see Fig. 15).
+#### 4.7.9 LOCATION AT MARKED CROSSINGS

+Curb ramps at marked crossings shall be wholly contained within the markings, excluding any flared sides (see Fig. 15).

 ![Curb Ramps at Marked Crossings](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig15.gif)

 **Figure 15\
 Curb Ramps at Marked Crossings**

+#### 4.7.10 DIAGONAL CURB RAMPS

-**4.7.10 DIAGONAL CURB RAMPS.** If diagonal (or corner type) curb ramps have returned curbs or other well-defined edges, such edges shall be parallel to the direction of pedestrian flow.
+If diagonal (or corner type) curb ramps have returned curbs or other well-defined edges, such edges shall be parallel to the direction of pedestrian flow.
 The bottom of diagonal curb ramps shall have 48 in (1220 mm) minimum clear space as shown in Fig. 15(c) and (d).
 If diagonal curb ramps are provided at marked crossings, the 48 in (1220 mm) clear space shall be within the markings (see Fig. 15(c) and (d)).
 If diagonal curb ramps have flared sides, they shall also have at least a 24 in (610 mm) long segment of straight curb located on each side of the curb ramp and within the marked crossing (see Fig. 15(c)).

+#### 4.7.11 ISLANDS

-**4.7.11 ISLANDS. **Any raised islands in crossings shall be cut through level with the street or have curb ramps at both sides and a level area at least 48 in (1220 mm) long in the part of the island intersected by the crossings (see Fig. 15(a) and (b)).
+Any raised islands in crossings shall be cut through level with the street or have curb ramps at both sides and a level area at least 48 in (1220 mm) long in the part of the island intersected by the crossings (see Fig. 15(a) and (b)).

+#### 4.7.12 UNCURBED INTERSECTIONS

-**4.7.12 UNCURBED INTERSECTIONS.** (Removed and reserved).
+(Removed and reserved).

-**4.8 RAMPS.**
+### 4.8 RAMPS

+#### 4.8.1* GENERAL

-**4.8.1* GENERAL.** Any part of an accessible route with a slope greater than 1:20 shall be considered a ramp and shall comply with 4.8.
+Any part of an accessible route with a slope greater than 1:20 shall be considered a ramp and shall comply with 4.8.

+#### 4.8.2* SLOPE AND RISE

-**4.8.2* SLOPE AND RISE.** The least possible slope shall be used for any ramp.
+The least possible slope shall be used for any ramp.
 The maximum slope of a ramp in new construction shall be 1:12.
 The maximum rise for any run shall be 30 in (760 mm) (see Fig. 16).
 Curb ramps and ramps to be constructed on existing sites or in existing buildings or facilities may have slopes and rises as shown in Table 2 if space limitations prohibit the use of a 1:12 slope or less (see 4.1.6).

 ![If the slope of a ramp is between 1:12 and 1:16, the maximum rise shall be 30 inches (760 mm) and the maximum horizontal run shall be 30 feet (9 m).
 If the slope of the ramp is between 1:16 and 1:20, the maximum rise shall be 30 inches (760 mm) and the maximum horizontal run shall be 40 feet (12 m).](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig16.gif)

 **Figure 16\
 Components of a Single Ramp Run and Sample Ramp Dimensions**

+#### 4.8.3 CLEAR WIDTH

-**4.8.3 CLEAR WIDTH. **The minimum clear width of a ramp shall be 36 in (915 mm).
+The minimum clear width of a ramp shall be 36 in (915 mm).

+#### 4.8.4 LANDINGS

-**4.8.4 LANDINGS. **Ramps shall have level landings at the bottom and top of each run.
+Ramps shall have level landings at the bottom and top of each run.
 Landings shall have the following features:

 (1) The landing shall be at least as wide as the ramp run leading to it.